notaSWE/pygameslots/README.md

 ## Installation

-Pygame and Python are required
+Pygame and Python3 are required, as well as the kidspace.ttf font in graphics/font/

 ```sh
 pip install -r requirements.txt